 Mr. Snead and Mrs. Geiger

-Mrs. Geiger is at Mill Run on Tues., Thurs., and Friday.
-She will also teach some of 1st, 2nd, 3rd, 4th, and 5th grades.
-Mrs. Geiger also teaches music at Hamilton Elementary.
+Ms. Wessels is at Mill Run everyday and teaches some of Kindergarten, 1st, 2nd, 3rd, 4th, and 5th grades.

 Music instruction is in keeping with the Virginia Standards of Learning and the National Standards of Music which call for:

 Mill Run Elementary students receive two 30-minute periods of music instruction every week at Mill Run.

 LCPS Art, Music, and Physical Education Report Card Guidelines

 In addition to meeting the standard, the student makes application beyond grade level expectations.

 Student consistently meets and demonstrates mastery of current grade level expectations.

 With assistance, student demonstrates partial mastery of current grade level expectations.